confidential-computing/governance/code-of-conduct.md

 All reports will be reviewed and investigated promptly and fairly.
 Community leaders are obligated to respect the privacy and security of the reporter of any incident.

+In matters that require an outside mediator, CCC has retained Mishi Choudhary (mishi@linux.com).
+Use of an outside mediator can be requested when reporting or used at the CCC Board's discretion.
+In general, contacting conduct@confidentialcomputing.io directly is preferred.

 ## Enforcement Guidelines

 Community leaders will follow these Community Impact Guidelines in determining the consequences for any action they deem in violation of this Code of Conduct: